Copyright, the Internet and Why It Matters to You

 The first copyright law was created in the 18th century: the British Statute of Anne 1710.
 Passed to protect the rights of authors, the statute required them to renew their copyright every two years.
 If you didn’t renew, your work went into the public domain, and any printer could profit from it.

 But since that first statute, it’s only gotten more and more complicated.
 Trying to research your rights is like going down a never-ending rabbit hole.
 And asking for advice can get you a dozen different answers, even when you’re talking to professional copyright lawyers.

 But one thing is clear when it comes to copyright: It’s only gotten more and more restrictive since that first statute.
 Instead of only lasting two years, copyright today is still in place for decades after the creator’s death in most countries.

-Today, the Internet makes the dissemination of information far easier than it’s ever been before.
+Today, the internet makes the dissemination of information far easier than it’s ever been before.
 Now, we can instantly share text, photos, videos, and more across the world in seconds.
 Entire books have been digitized online, preserving and sharing knowledge that’s been protected and isolated for centuries.
 And once anything is released on the web, it’s impossible to take it back.

-But that doesn’t stop copyright owners from trying.
-Patent litigation is skyrocketing, and the number of mass copyright infringement lawsuits is shooting up as well.
 It helps that litigators don’t even need to know the other party’s name, but can just name a “John Doe” in their suits.
 And some companies don’t stop at just filing suit, but try to intimidate and threaten their targets into settling.

-On the other side of the copyright issues, many argue that the Internet is making copyright obsolete.
+On the other side of the copyright issues, many argue that the internet is making copyright obsolete.
 What do you think?
 Check out the facts below.

 Copyright, the Internet & Why It Matters to You